bhochhi/howto-guide/README.md

   2. Seems like every tasks are completed but await never seems knowing if tasks are completed.

 The root case for first senario is either you don't have __await__ in your async method.
 Without __await__, async method execute the method as the normal method execution.
 Or somewhere down the pipe, you are making a blocking call.

+The second senario is a deadlock situation, which you may not like. ....

+So, Try to follow the best practice for async and await as mentioned by [Stephen Cleary](https://msdn.microsoft.com/en-us/magazine/jj991977.aspx).

-* Avoid Async void
+1. Avoid Async void
   Especially because of the way the exceptions are handled when using Async void.
 When expeception is thrown, it will be raise directly on the SynchronizationContext that was active when the async void method started.
 In the other hand, with async method with return type Task and Task\<T>, exceptions are captured and stored on the Return Task itself, resulting easier and simplier handling.
 Void returning async methods have a specific purpose: to make asynchronous event handlers possible.

-* Async all the way
+2. Async all the way